|

 (Editor's Note: Indulge me a preface to this brief history of The AFRS with a personal note.
-As a retired Air Force Captain of 22 yrs I recognize that words alone could never accurately convey the extraordinary impact and contribution that The AFRS--and AFRTS--have made over the years to the morale and sense of connectedness to Home that these services have provided.
+As a retired G.I. of 22 yrs I recognize that words alone could never accurately convey the extraordinary impact and contribution that The AFRS--and AFRTS and AFN--have made over the years to the morale and sense of connectedness to home that these services have provided.
 When you're on a remote--even hostile--assignment, without family, often without entertainment or diversion of any kind, and usually accompanied by a sense of isolation, even the most poorly received transmission of news, music, the American Language--even commercials--are a profoundly welcome relief.
 All of us--civilian and military, alike--owe these services our deepest gratitude and support for the singular--and so inadequately recognized--contributions they've made to our freedom.)

 At the height of it's reach and audience, The Armed Forces Radio and Television Service (AFRTS)--simply AFRS throughout The Golden Age of Radio--was arguably every bit a rival to any of the commercial networks of the era.
-Borne of a vital need to support and boost the morale of our military tropps abroad--and stateside--President Roosevelt directed the creation of The Office of War Information, with the express purpose of coordinating information provided by the vast array of then compartmentalized government agencies.
+Borne of a vital need to support and boost the morale of our military troops abroad--and stateside--President Roosevelt directed the creation of The Office of War Information, with the express purpose of coordinating information provided by the vast array of then compartmentalized government agencies.
 When, shortly thereafter, The Government subsumed control and operation of all shortwave radio stations, The Office also became responsible for all stations that broadcast their signals overseas.
-The Armed Forces Radio Service (AFRS) was formed as a quasi-governmental organization within The Military to supervise and coordinate broadcast programming for our servicemen abroad.
+The Armed Forces Radio Service (AFRS) was formed as a quasi-governmental organization within the Army's Special Services Division to supervise and coordinate broadcast programming for our servicemen--and those of our Allies--abroad.

 With extensive recording facilities located throughout the world, the AFRS was also a major producer of programming during the latter half of The Golden Age of Radio.
 The primary AFRS Studios of the time were located in Hollywood, and as such, availed themselves of a great deal of local talent--military and civilian--and from major Radio and Motion Picture studios alike.